 Travel can sometimes mean bringing back a little more than you brought with you.
 But there's no need to bring a larger suitcase for the "just in case."

 Instead, throw the Foldie Foldable Travel Tote in your carry-on, and pack it at the end of your trip if you need it.
-At just 14"x8"x18", it counts as a personal item, fitting under the seat in front of you for your flight home.
+(Which is exactly what I did on my recent trip to Japan).
+At just 18”x14"x8”, it counts as a personal item, fitting under the seat in front of you for your flight home.

-Finally, one of the best ways to maximize your packing space is with a travel backpack.
-The Osprey Daylite 35L Travel Pack is a great option at a mid-tier price, offering an ergonomic design, organization pockets, a laptop sleeve, water bottle holder, multiple grab handles, and much more.
+One of the best ways to maximize your packing space is with a travel backpack.
+The Osprey Daylite 44L Travel Pack is a great option, offering an ergonomic design, organization pockets, a laptop sleeve, two water bottle holders, multiple grab handles, trolly handle pass through, and much more.

 The Osprey also features a suitcase-style interior for easy packing, along with internal tie-down straps, and a mesh pocket.